Costa Rican Beef Picadillo for Casados and Gallos

 Ingredients

-- 1 lb lean ground beef or turkey
+• 1 lb ground beef

 Instructions

 Heat olive oil over medium heat in a large flat-bottomed skillet.
-Finely chop the onion and press garlic and add them to the pan.
+Finely chop the onion and press the garlic, and add them to the pan.
 While they are cooking, seed and core the red pepper and chop it finely.
 Add to the pan and stir.
 Cook until soft.
 This is your sofrito!

 I don’t peel the carrots, since the peel has additional nutritional value and it isn’t noticeable once you chop the carrot into a zillion pieces.
-Chop the ends of the carrot, and slice it in half. =
+Chop the ends of the carrot, and slice it in half.

-Slice the halves in half, and once again, until you have a bunch of long, thin, carrot slices like you would use for dipping.
+Slice the halves in half, and once again, until you have a bunch of long, thin carrot slices like you would use for dipping.
 Chop those up.

 While that is simmering, you will cut the green beans into tiny pieces, the same size as the carrots.
 Add them into the pan, and cover again with water.